ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 curl --silent --user $KEY_ID:$KEY_SECRET -X PATCH -H "Content-Type: application/json" https://api.control-plane.clickhouse-dev.com/v1/organizations/$ORG_ID/services/$INSTANCE_ID -d @pl_config.json | jq
 ```

-## Accessing instance via Private Service Connect
+## Accessing instance using Private Service Connect

-Each instance with configured Private Service Connect filters has 2 endpoints: public and private.
-In order to connect via Private Service Connect you need to use private endpoint(`privateDnsHostname`).
+Each instance with configured Private Service Connect filters has two endpoints: public and private.
+In order to connect using Private Service Connect, you need to use a private endpoint(`privateDnsHostname`).

 :::note
-private DNS hostname is only available from your GCP VPC, please do not try to resolve DNS host from your laptop / PC that resides outside of GCP VPC.
+private DNS hostname is only available from your GCP VPC.
+Do not try to resolve the DNS host from a machine that resides outside of GCP VPC.
 :::

 ### Getting Private DNS Hostname